 Printmaking as a means of art making is in constant conversation with mass production and the multiple.
 These objects are printed in the tradition of relief printing to achieve a deep embossment.
 Wet paper is positioned on top of wooden triangles with the text carved out.
 Then they are run through a printing press, forcing the paper deep into the negative space of the text to mimic the look of the raised text of the Magic 8 Ball.
 Then the paper is folded to take the shape of an icosahedron, creating sculptures that are made entirely of paper.

 Emily Lombardo explains: “As a kid I was always fascinated by the 8 Ball as this magic toy that was often considered heretical, by the deeply religious, as a false prophet.
 Born a left-handed, tomboy queer, I felt I also bared the stamp of ‘evil.’
 Perhaps the texts I have authored on these relics are phrases that would have offered some comfort to myself and other marginalized identities during youth.
 These exposed hearts represent a longing for answers or truths with messages of inclusion in the grand narrative of struggle and love that encompasses us all throughout life.
 The relics’ text also speaks to the anxiety of our unknown future, which feels particularly fragile during this cultural moment as we childishly grasp for hope, luck and safety.”

-Sponsored by: Maryland State Arts Council and Talbot County Arts Council
+Sponsored by: Maryland State Arts Council, Talbot County Arts Council, and the Star Democrat

 November 30, 2017, 5:30 pm -